-Most biological compounds are colorless, and therefore it is necessary to detect them and determine their position on the supporting medium by using coloring reagents.
-Organic dyes are used for this purpose.

-6- Identification and determination of components:

-Using of specific coloring reagents helps in identification of components (RNA gives blue color with pyronine, while DNA gives red color).
+- Most biological compounds are colorless, and therefore it is necessary to detect them and determine their position on the supporting medium by using coloring reagents.
+Organic dyes are used for this purpose. - 6- Identification and determination of components: - Using of specific coloring reagents helps in identification of components (RNA gives blue color with pyronine, while DNA gives red color).
+For estimation of components, complete elution and estimation using spectral methods is used.

-For estimation of components, complete elution and estimation using electrophortic techniques:
+electrophortic techniques: